-Poland has many beautiful cities that light up during Christmas, including the northern city of Gdansk.
+Poland has many beautiful cities that light up during winter, including the northern city of Gdansk.
 Thanks to its Baltic Sea location, the Gdansk Christmas Market is a stunning and unique market.

 Christmas Fair location: The Coal Market (Targ Węglowy).